 The problem: This suggests the student is just checking off boxes.
 They aren’t seeking out challenge and they aren’t invested in their learning.
 If a student is not aiming at selective schools this may be fine, but for students who are trying to be competitive for admissions this sends the wrong message.
 The minimum state requirements are often below the actual admissions expectations for selective colleges.
 This example from Ohio State illustrates that most successful applicants exceed expectations.

 Pitfall Two – Quick, Try to Look Brilliant – The student and parents figure senior year is the time to really impress by taking a much harder course load.
 This may feature a very heavy load of APs and/or dual enrollment classes.
 A student may have taken one AP junior year and then they decide on a senior schedule featuring AP biology, AP chemistry, AP physics, AP literature and AP language.

 The problem: The course load may be just too much for the student to handle so they will not end up with strong grades or strong AP scores.
 While it is nice to see that the student is seeking out challenge senior year, it raises the question of what were they doing earlier in high school.
-Unless students have completed all their visits, essays and testing prior to senior year, they really do need to budget some time for college applications.
+Unless students have completed all their visits, essays and testing prior to senior year, they should budget some time for college applications.
 Senioritis is a real challenge for many students and if it hits headed into a full load of APs that can be especially problematic.
 Colleges can, and do, revoke admissions from students who stop caring and let their academic work slide.

 Aim for Realistic and Balanced